 Should I be Using Stop Words

-Stop words are words in a keyword that are normally used to make a sentence gramatically correct.
+Stop words are words in a keyword that are normally used to make a sentence grammatically correct.

 The question is, should you include them in your keywords so it becomes more of a keyphrase?